BaseMax/MiniArchiveCompressor/README.md

 ### Authors

-- Inspired from SearchKing Team designes
+- Inspired from SearchKing Team designs
 - Thanks to [SeedPuller](https://github.com/SeedPuller) for helping design and developing this project (Design)

 Maintained by Max Base